StalkR/Space-Engineers-Asteroid-Ores/README.md

 The plugin patches the server-side procedural asteroid generation so that only asteroids with the desired ores spawn.

-Because clients are also generating asteroids procedurally, the server tells them of any asteroid that they should delete, and everything stays in sync.
+Because clients are also generating asteroids procedurally, the plugin uses a companion mod where the server tells the clients which asteroids can spawn or not, and everything stays in sync.

 ## Config